Veterinary Medicine & Surgery Degree (4 year)

 Yr 1: Pre-clinical

 An extended first year starting in early August in which students learn about the normal function of the animal body from the cell level to the entire organism.
 Clinical and professional skills are taught from the first year of the programme.
-Extra Mural Studies (EMS) are a key component of the degree and students are required to complete 12 weeks of Animal Husbandry placements by the end of the first year (up to 6 weeks can be completed prior to the start of the course).
+Extra Mural Studies (EMS) are a key component of the degree and students are required to complete 12 weeks of Animal Husbandry placements by the end of the first year.

 Yrs 2-4: Clinical